SophieU/SophieU/source/about/index.md

 AppVeyor: Cloud service for building,testing adn deploying Windows apps.
-MyGet: Artifact and Package Repositories:Hosted NuGet,npm,Bower,Maven,PHP Composer and VSIX feeds and build services Cloud 66 for Rails:Build deploy,and maintain your Rails apps on any cloud or server
+MyGet: Artifact and Package Repositories:Hosted NuGet,npm,Bower,Maven,PHP Composer and VSIX feeds and build services Cloud 66 for Rails:Build deploy,and maintain your Rails apps on any cloud or server Pull Reminders:Slack reminders and metrics for pull requests